Andrew Vaughn Preview, Player Props: White Sox vs. Royals

 Andrew Vaughn At The Plate

-- In 13.5% of his games this year, he has gone deep, and 3.3% of his trips to the dish.
+- In 13.4% of his games this year, he has gone deep, and 3.3% of his trips to the plate.

-- Vaughn has driven in a run in 46 games this season (36.5%), including 16 games with more than one RBI (12.7%).
-He has also driven home three or more of his team's runs in six contests.
+- In 36.2% of his games this season, Vaughn has had at least one RBI.
+He's picked up more than one in 12.6% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.